met4citizen/Hypergraph/README.md

 In `Time` mode the system builds up a causal graph.
 In this view, the nodes are updating events and the edges their causal relationships.
-According to the Wolfram Physics Model, the flux of edges in the causal graph is related to physical energy and momentum.
-Causal cones correspond to a physical light cones and their lengths are related to the speed of light.
+According to the Wolfram Physics Model, the flux of edges in the causal graph is related to physical energy and momentum, and causal cones correspond to physical light cones with lengths related to the speed of light.

 Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end. `Speed` sets the frame rate.